appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

   SET dob = '{{DatePicker.formattedDate}}'
   WHERE id = {{tblUserData.selectedRow.id}};
 ```

-Then, set the `onDateSelected` property of the Datepicker widget to run the`updateDob` query.
+Then, set the `onDateSelected` event listener of the Datepicker widget to run the`updateDob` query.

-### Retrieve data for a range
+### Filter data for a date range

 Retrieving data for a specific date involves using a query to retrieve data that falls within a specified date range.

+---
-For example, suppose you want to allows users to filter data for specific dates, such as retrieving data of users born between `01/01/1980` and `01/01/201`.
+**Example**: suppose you want to allows users to filter data for specific dates, such as retrieving data of users born between `01/01/1980` and `01/01/201`.
 To accomplish this, you can add two date pickers to your canvas.
 Then, create a new query called `filterdata` with the SQL statement:

 ```sql
 SELECT * FROM users WHERE dob > {{DatePicker1.selectedDate}} AND dob < {{DatePicker2.selectedDate}} ORDER BY id;